manhlam113/shopeeClone/src/cv/cv.md

 ## 🙋🏻‍♂️Brief introduction

 > Hi, I'm a front-end developer who can code all day without getting tired.
+I have a big dream working in silicon valley.
+I know it's very unlikely right now, but keep dreaming, because no one is taxing your dreams.

 Hi everyone, my journey into web programming was by accident, I started it with a part-time job designing non-coding landing pages.